floooh/floooh.github.io/_posts/2016-08-27-asmjs-diet.md

 - **--memory-init-file**: This selects whether static data is embedded as ASCII in the asm.js file, or whether a separate binary '.mem' file is generated.
-  The original indention was that the binary file is the better option since the compressed end result was slightly smaller with the '.mem' file.
+  The original intention was that the binary file is the better option since the compressed end result was slightly smaller with the '.mem' file.
 But there's a gotcha that's often overlooked.
 Some web server configurations (e.g. github pages) will only compress a small selection of known file types,